Outer Banks to Myrtle Beach

 After breakfast, your group will check out of the hotel.
 This morning you enjoy an eco-cruise near Georgetown, SC on the Carolina Rover.
 It sets sail on the smooth inland waters to North Island, a remote barrier island where the Winyah Bay meets the Atlantic Ocean.
 This is a bird-watchers paradise here, and gives you a chance to also visit South Carolina’s oldest lighthouse.
 The Georgetown Light (1811) has lit the way for two centuries of seafarers.
 You will also have a chance to explore the beach.
 Here the sea unfolds her secrets every day depositing an ever-changing collection of sea shells opportunities.

 At the end of this cruise you return to Myrtle Beach, for an afternoon of free time in the ocean.
 Dinner will be included for you this evening then you enjoy one last music show.
-You can choose from the Carolina Opry, Pirates Voyage Dinner Show, or Legends in Concert (B,D)
+You can choose from the Carolina Opry, Pirates Voyage Dinner Show, Legends in Concert or Greg Rowles Legacy Theatre.
+(B,D)

 Day 6 – Myrtle Beach – Departure